slopp/rsc-instrumentation-poc/README.md

 2) This app shows everything to everyone.
 It'd be interesting to customize the app based on the viewing user (either from a permissions standpoint or just UX).
 For example, it'd be really simple to set the default selected user based on the visitor.

 3) This app is slow.
 We should look at the performance profile and consider switching away from RMD, caching plots, and other areas of improvements.
 Async might make sense here.
+Perhaps our client wrapper should be async? (or have that option).
+We could use RSC's min process option.

 4) WHAT THE HECK is going on with our server??
 I don't even beleive this data...

+5) What visuals or mwtrics would be helpful?
+Review with SE team.

 API headaches: